-The risk that the Society's behaviour will result in poor outcomes for customers.
+This is the risk arising from the Society's conduct in its direct relationship with retail customers such that the customer may be treated unfairly or that the Society may deliver an inappropriate outcome.
 Customer service and outcomes have always been at the heart of decision making and product design at the Society.
 The Society continues to develop its approach to ensure that products and services provide good customer outcomes, represent fair value, avoid foreseeable harm and operate as customers and members would expect to support their financial objectives.